 Reaching out to someone we trust is one of the most important things we can do to keep well, but there is also professional help available to you.
 A family doctor (or also known as a General Practitioner or GP) is there as someone to talk to and support you without judgement.

-You may find Good Thinking's 'Coping with Trauma' workbook helpful.
+You may find Good Thinking's 'Coping with Trauma' workbook helpful, which is available online: www.good-thinking. uk/workbooks/.
 It provides techniques to help people who have experienced trauma and are out of danger now, and there are also accompanying short films.